x3rAx/svelte-kit-isolated-stores/README.md

 function is then an object of store values where each key of the stores object is prefixed with a `$`.

-This feature is added to increadse DX (developer experience), because using objects (together with TypeScript), the intellisense can help with destructuring.
+This feature is added to increase DX (developer experience), because by using objects (together with TypeScript), the intellisense can help with destructuring.
 It can can also help to reduce bugs, as swapping the positions of the stores in the input object does not silently change the order of the store values (as they would in the array example above).

-> However, keep in mind that this adds a layer around the original `derived()`
+> However, keep in mind that this adds a layer on top of the original
-> implementation and, for *very* frequently changing stores, this *might* impact
+> `derived()` implementation and, for *very* frequently changing stores, this
-> performance.
+> *might* impact performance.

 ```typescript
 // rectangle.ts